Poaq-codes/scrapeFitbit/README.md

   1) Webdriver path is line 27, Username and password go to lines 56 and 59, respectively.
   2) Most importantly, **YOU MUST VERIFY YOUR DOWNLOAD REQUEST VIA EMAIL.** Part of downloading the archive sends an email to your fitbit account email address, and you have to click the link contained in the email.
 I did not automate this because it requires access to your email account and can vary based on who hosts that account (gmail vs. protonmail vs. outlook, etc.), but it's something I may work on later.

 You are technically limited to 1 request per 24 hour period with this.
-Further, each request "lasts" about 7 days.
+Further, each request "lasts" about 7 days, so you can download old requests up to a week after the intial request.